kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

  We will also provide tests that evaluate different pod configurations against different node configurations and ensure that any time the signatures match the results do as well.
 This will help us catch issues in the future, in addition to providing testing opportunities in other areas.

 See https://github.com/kubernetes/kubernetes/pull/65714#issuecomment-410016382 as starting point on eCache.

+## Future work

+Today we have the ability to determine if a given node would still be feasible after we added a specific pod to it.
+This is powerful and will be used by this feature.
+However, we do not have the same capability when it comes to scoring.
+Adding this capability would make it much easier for us to do batching (and many other things) on a wider range of workloads.
+This work is not required for this KEP, but would increase the number of use cases where we could apply batching.

 ## Infrastructure Needed (Optional)